Yuta12342/tsuserverCC/README.md

     - Allow only the specified position(s) to be used.
 	- Use with no arguments to what positions the area is locked.
     - Using "clear" as an argument clears the poslock.
+* **ambiance**
+	- Toggles 'ambiance' or server-side looping.
+While on, allows new clients joining an area to hear a set song once it loops without needing to play it themselves.

 #### Testimony Recording
 * A new feature in tsuserverCC - you can now record testimonies and play them back with automatic formatting!